 Bain & Company aptly coined the term “Capital Superabundance” to describe a flush dealmaking environment in which the availability of financial capital is at record highs while the weighted average cost of capital for companies is experiencing record lows.
-What follows are some thoughts on how this environment of so-called “Capital Superabundance” is affecting American middle market M&A and its three major participants: private equity and corporate buyers, investment bankers, and exit-ready or “exit-curious” private companies.
+What follows are some thoughts on how this environment of so-called “Capital Superabundance” is affecting American lower middle market M&A and its three major participants: private equity and corporate buyers, investment bankers, and exit-ready or “exit-curious” private companies.

 To begin, have a look at the charts below to see how real the era of “Capital Superabundance” is: